straz/artificialtrust/_definitions/teach.md

 ### Teaching

-*Teaching* is how you improve a semantic net.
-Semantic nets can learn in many different ways besides teaching.
-See [Cognition](cog) for just a few examples of learning that are beyond the reach of neural net AIs today.
+*Teaching* is one way to extend a semantic net.
+Knowledge can be added in many different ways besides teaching.
+See [Cognition](cog) for some others.

 {% endcapture %}